malakezzat300/TicTacToe/README.md

 - Two-player mode ( online - ofline )
 - allowing the player to sign in and sign up
 - showing PlayerList
+- allowing player to record and retreive the reecords of a specific game
 - choosing a player from the playerList
 - Win, lose, and draw
 - option to withdraw
 - congratualting the winner
--

 ## Getting Started
+1- run the jar File
-Start Screen containing options :
+2- Start Screen containing options
+  - choose an option :
    - single player mode
    - multiplayer offline (same device )
    - multiplayer (online)
    - sign up / In to start the game

 ### Prerequisites